jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.4.0-beta.0
   - Added the file support for WSDL, XSD and XSLT definitions.
 The raw WSDL content (example: `<wsdl:definitions...</wsdl:definitions>`) can be replaced by a file path (example: `/usr/local/kongxml-files/mycontent.wsdl`) put on the Kong Gateway file system
   - Improved the performance by compiling and parsing WSDL, XSD and XSLT definitions only once per plugin (managed by a new `kong.xmlSoapPtrCache.plugins[plugin_id]` table)
+  - Checked that the Asynchronous External Entity Loader and the Schema inclusion are not simutaneously enabled
   - Fixed a bug by replacing `plugin.__plugin_id` (that doesn't exist except for `configure` phase) by `kong.plugin.get_id()`
   - Removed useless `formatCerr` in `libsaxon-4-kong`